 Databases are password protected because they are paid content.
 To access username/password information for our paid resources log in with your school email.
 Questions?
-Stop by the LC and speak with Dr. Cicchetti or Ms. Franke.
+Stop by the LC and speak with Dr. Cicchetti or Dr. Wilson.

-SSRN - Social Science Research Network (SSRN) is a multi-disciplinary online repository of scholarly research and related materials.
+SSRN is a multi-disciplinary online repository of scholarly research and related materials.
 This is a great resource for peer reviewed work awaiting publication.
 SSRN, like other preprint services, circulates publications throughout the scholarly community at an early stage, permitting the author to incorporate comments into the final version of the paper before its publication in a journal.
 Moreover, even if access to the published paper is restricted, access to the original working paper remains open through SSRN.

 What Works Clearinghouse - Institute of Education Science - The What Works Clearinghouse (WWC), an initiative of USDE's Institute of Education Sciences, is a central, trusted source of information for decision makers.
 Established in 2002, the WWC reviews and assesses research evidence for educational programs, products, practices, and policies.